Epiksha/boilerplate-react/README.md

 **Testing**

-As is convention, there is a test in the example component folder itself.
+As is convention, there is a test in the Example component folder itself.
 You can create tests anywhere in the project and use the `npm run test` to check all tests pass.

-Jest and Enzyme are configured both with in the `enzyme.config.js` folder and `package.json` under the `jest` key.
+Jest and Enzyme are configured both within `enzyme.config.js` and `package.json` (under the `jest` key).

 **Conclusion**